justinlittman/fb-ad-archive-scraper/README.md

 ## Usage

-        usage: scraper.py [-h] [--limit LIMIT] [--headed]
+        usage: scraper.py [-h] [--limit LIMIT] [--headed] [--wait WAIT] [--country {ALL,US,BR}]
+                          [--type {news_ads,political_and_issue_ads}]
+                          [--status {all,active,inactive}]
                           email password query [query ...]

         Scrape Facebook's Archive of Ads with Political Content

         positional arguments:
           email                 Email address for FB account
           password              Password for FB account
           query                 Query

         optional arguments:
           -h, --help            show this help message and exit --limit LIMIT         Limit on number of ads to scrape --headed              Use a headed chrome browser
+          --wait WAIT           Seconds to sleep between requests --country {ALL,US,BR}
+                                Limit ads by country.
+Choices: ALL, US, BR.
+Default is ALL.
+          --type {news_ads,political_and_issue_ads}
+                                Limit ads by type.
+Choices: news_ads,
+                                political_and_issue_ads.
+Default is
+                                political_and_issue_ads.
+          --status {all,active,inactive}
+                                Limit ads by status.
+Choices: all, active, inactive.
+                                Default is all.

 For example:

         python scraper.py fbuser@gmail.com password pelosi

 Notes:
 * fb-ad-archive-scraper uses a headless Chrome browser.
 This means that you will not see the browser at work.
-* The output of each run will be placed in a separate directory and include a README, CSV file, and PNG images.
+* The output of each run will be placed in a separate directory and include a README, CSV file summarizing the ads, PNG images, and JSON retrieved from Facebook.

 _The approach of extracting data from XHRs came from Ranjit Hatnagar._